 Nominations close: 08 April, 2019 (there will be no extensions)

 To be eligible for this exciting program, you must:

-- Be currently enrolled in an undergraduate program at an accredited college/university
+- Be currently enrolled as a full time undergraduate student at an accredited college/university

 - Have a minimum overall GPA of at least 2.5/4.0 (or equivalent)

-- Be able to attend the full competition in Dallas, Sunday morning through Wednesday evening (Nov.
-11-14, 2018)
+- Be able to attend the full competition in Denver, Saturday evening through Wednesday (Nov.
+16-20, 2019)